postmanlabs/labs-docs/src/pages/docs/administration/sso/admin-sso.md

 ## Configuring single sign-on

-Only a [team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can configure single sign-on (SSO) for a Postman team.
+Only a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can configure single sign-on (SSO) for a Postman team.

 To configure a new authentication method: